openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 Once the bridge is configured auto discovery will discover supported devices from the VeSync API.

-## Binding Configuration

-The binding consists of a Bridge (the API connection), and at the moment one Thing for each Air Purifier, which relates to the individual hardware devices supported.
-VeSync things can be configured either through the online configuration utility via discovery, or manually through a 'vesync.things' configuration file.
-The Bridge is not automatically discovered and must be added manually.
-That is because the VeSync API requires authentication credentials to communicate with the service.

-After adding the Bridge and setting the config, it will go ONLINE.
-After a short while, the discovery process for the VeSync devices will start.
-When supported hardware is discovered it will appear in the Inbox.

 ## Thing Configuration

-Details for the manual configuration are below, using the OpenHab3 UI hopefully it is self-explanatory.

 ## Channels